HungArima/hello-world/README.md

 # hello-world
 Hallo people!
 I'm Hung Arima from Vietnam!
-I like JavaScript and want to dive into IOS devolopment.
+I like JavaScript and want to dive into IOS devolopment XD